Lfrty/EC6/READ.md

 Prueba EC6

-npm init to install dependencies in package.json
+npm install to install dependencies in package.json